tainanboy/VoiceNote/README.md

 * [Jira](https://www.atlassian.com/software/jira) - Project management.

 ## Usage in local environment
-You can clone the entire folder and run the application using Node.js or Docker. <br /> Create .env file and put in the following information. <br />
+You can clone the entire folder and run the application using Node.js or Docker.
+Note that our application depends on several cloud services including MongoDB, AWS, Redis, and Google Cloud API.
+You can setup the Google API using [this link](https://cloud.google.com/natural-language/docs/quickstart-client-libraries), AWS S3 using [this link](https://aws.amazon.com/s3/), MongoDB on [Mongo Atlas](https://www.mongodb.com/cloud/atlas), and Redis on [Redis Lab](https://redislabs.com).
+Create .env file and put in the following information.
 ```
 MONGODB_URI = <Your Mongo Atlas MONGODB_URI>
 AWS_ACCESS_KEY = <Your AWS_ACCESS_KEY>